KingJames1487/Fishing_For_Bass/README.md

 3 - 6  Players

 Each Player will start with one Warrior in a spot of their choosing.

-Order of player choosing is decided by a random and turns go counter clockwise from there.
+On Turn 1, each placed warrior will automatically CLAIM that terrritory.

+Each player goes once in a round

-On Turn 1, each placed warrior will automatically CLAIM that terrritory Each territory gives either 5, 3, 1, or 0 of a RESOURCE Madagascar is the only exception to this, which give 5 of eahc RESOURCE
+Each territory gives either 5, 3, 1, or 0 of a RESOURCE, with exception to Madagascar which gives 5 of each.

 RESOURCES:  FOOD,  WOOD,  STEEL,  OIL
-Each Resource has it's own value and is more/less valuable at different points in the game.
-This allows for late/early game builds
-    This is essentially the currency of the game ex.
-Food is amazing early while oil is next to useles but oil becomes extremely good later

-CLAIM: To begin claiming a territory, simply move a character into an uninhabited space.
+CLAIM: Claiming territories requires 5 consecutive turns of OWNERSHIP to begin receiving resources.
+A Claimed territory will produce the specified resources for the player.

-    ***Claiming territories takes more than 0 turns unlike Civ or Risk.
-In Fishing For Bass, it takes *5* consecutive turns of ownership to begin receiving resources/ Ownership is defined as being the only player with a unit on any territory***
+OWNERSHIP : Ownership is defined as being the only player with a unit on any territory.

 UNITS: